-Figure 7.4 A Sampling of Location-Aware Apps
+Figure 7.6 A Sampling of Location-Aware Apps

 Wikitude shows Wikipedia overlays on top of images appearing through the viewfinder.
-Stella Artois's Le Bar will point you to establishments offering the brew, and Foursquare offers vendor promotions as well as revealing nearby tweets.
+Stella Artois's Le Bar will point you to establishments offering the brew, and Foursquare offers nearby vendor promotions and discounts.